iyowasay/Curved_lane_tracking/README.md

 ### Discussion

-1. Sharp change of curvature
+1. Sharp change of curvature:

+The current model are not able to follow very small radius of curvature.
+This is why the output of harder_challenge_video.mp4 shows really bad result.
+When it comes to roads with large curves, the sliding window search is unable to change or recenter the window, due to the lack of discovered points(< minpix).
+This will result in continuous stacking of window, and thus incorrect fitting.
+In addition, this scenario might need higher order polynomial to capture more complicated lane shape.

 2. Rapid change of brightness

+From the video, the brightness of sun light changes rapidly.
+This is closely related to the choice of color thresholding.
+The S channel from HLS is discovered by trying the binary images of all different channels.
+Perhaps a more systematic way of finding the best color space can be created, for example a GUI with items and trackbars

 3. Time complexity

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-When it comes to roads with large curves, the sliding window search is unable to change or recenter the window, due to the lack of discovered points(< minpix).
-This will result in continuous stacking of window, and thus incorrect fitting.
+By using `moviepy.editor.VideoFileClip()`, the compile time for project_video.mp4 is around 6 minutes.
+This Since this application aims to be used in real-time, more efficient methods or algorithms need to be implemented to

+Multithreaded programming

+4. Dynamic parameters

+All the parameters in the model are fixed during runtime, for instance the type of color space, searching margins, region of interest.

+5. Integration with deep learning

+The

+6.